richardschoen/howtostuff/installmkdocsibmi.md

 # How to install MKDocs on IBM i
 MKDocs is an open source Python static site generator for creating documentation using Markdown syntax documents.

 No database required.
+And technically no web server either since the **build** option creates a static, standalone HTML site.

 This is a quick way to establish a departmental knowledgebase with shareable system and process documentation.